IGD - Interaction, Graphics & Design Track

 Programming language: C++.

-2,5 ECTs (24h) - MScT IA&VC - Web Site
+2,5 ECTS (24h) - MScT IA&VC – Website

 Marie-Paule Cani, Julien Pettré (Inria)

-Prerequisite: C++ programming, bases of computer graphics and computer animation, bases of machine learning
+PrerequisiteC++ programming, basis of computer graphics and computer animation, basis of machine learning

 Lab programming language: C# with Unity.
 Labs based on project mixing machine learning with graphics in Unity.